Edinburgh & District League

 17

-Sep Raith Rovers announce an 'A' team would be entered into the league 26
+Sep Raith Rovers announce an 'A' team would be

 Apr the Murrayfield v Edinburgh University match was for 4 points